junxit/us-congress-bills-115/bill.md

 # H.R.
 1719

-> To authorize the Secretary of the Interior to acquire approximately 44 acres of land in Martinez, California, for inclusion in the John Muir National Historic Site, and for other purposes.
+> To authorize the Secretary of the Interior to acquire approximately 44 acres of land in Martinez, California, and for other purposes.

 ## § 1.
 Short title